FN510/stats-service/README.md

 ```

 ## Testing
 There is a [postman](http://postman.com) collection in the test folder.
 Each request in the postman collection has a series of tests that are run when a request is sent.
+A global variable url should be set http://localhost:3000 in postman.

-### Data
+### Some Data
 | Course  | courseId                 |
 |---------|--------------------------|
 | Maths   | 60d600393192904f2098442f |